United-Codes/cloudofficeprint-python/README.md

 To install the Cloud Office Print Python package, you can type in your terminal:
 `pip install cloudofficeprint`

-You also need to have the requests-library installed (https://docs.python-requests.org/en/master/).
-This can be installed through your terminal:
-`pip install requests`

 # Usage
 1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv), for the possible tags, click [here](http://www.cloudofficeprint.com/docs/#templates).
 2. Create the input data with this Python SDK